Eagleeye1811/mylinkvault/README.md

 ## ✨ The Solution

 **MyLinkVault** is my personal solution to this problem.
-It's a central, self-hosted website where I can:
+It's a central website where I can:

 * **Store Frequent Links:** Keep all my commonly used links (work tools, favorite sites, documentation) in one place.
 * **Build a "Watch Later" Queue:** Save articles, videos, and other media to consume later without cluttering my bookmarks.